vinaykuchibhotla/S3Analytics/Lab4/README.md

 ![Object Properties](../images/SA-storage-class-analysis-prefix.png)

 6. If you chose tag, enter a value for the tag.
 You can enter one prefix and multiple tags.
+The below example TestFilter,is applied on all the objects tagged with DepartmentCode=00432.

 ![Object Properties](../images/SA-storage-class-analysis-tag.png)